This page is available in the US as an e-book at Amazon.com.

 The headmaster writes tautologically that the victims who came forward "felt empowered" to do so.
 The absurdity of the statement aside, he failed to acknowledge that the majority of victims in any context never come forward.
 On those rare occasions when a person does come forward, however, it's almost always in spite of structural disincentives, not because of positive incentives.

 The headmaster's use of the word "students" as opposed to "victims" in the underscored sentence appears to be a reference to the first incident, which was reported by a student witness, not by the victim himself.

-Also unmentioned is the fact that none of the incidents involving staff misbehavior were reported by other staff.
+Also unmentioned is the fact that none of the four incidents involving staff misbehavior were reported by other staff.
 Any robust and comprehensive solution to these pervasive issues must involve empowering staff as well as students to report misbehavior.

 A fifth incident, which was more recent, involved inappropriate conduct by a teacher, whom the headmaster named as Michael Reddy.
 He offended against a minor prior to his employment at Lawrenceville.

 I informed the headmaster — who is a legally mandated reporter — about Blackmar and Harrison in June, 2016, a year and a half before the message.
 He made no reference, with or without names attached, to either of the situations I reported.

 The headmaster repeatedly emphasized transparency in his messages:

 In an effort to be more transparent and to signal genuine concern for all members of the community, some schools have made the decision to reach out proactively to learn if there are any past instances of unacceptable behavior.
 I feel that Lawrenceville has a responsibility to do this as well.
 (June, 2016, emphasis mine)

 The increased scrutiny that the independent school world has recently undergone has caused an often painful, but fundamentally important reckoning, and the result is that today's standards of transparency and accountability have risen far above standards in past decades.
 (December, 2017, emphasis mine)